arjunmehta/heartbeats/README.md

 ```

 ### Create Pulse Instances
- Hearts can also spawn new "Pulses" which are used to catch a "beat" from the Heart.
+ Hearts can also spawn new "Pulses" which are used to represent another object that you want to compare with a heartbeat.
+Catch a "beat" from the Heart.
 ```javascript
 var pulseA = heart.newPulse();
 var pulseB = heart.newPulse();